graphql-compose/graphql-compose-mongoose/README.md

 graphql-compose-mongoose
 ======================
-This is a plugin for [graphql-compose](https://github.com/nodkz/graphql-compose), which derives a bunch of GraphQL types and resolvers from mongoose models.
+This is a plugin for [graphql-compose](https://github.com/nodkz/graphql-compose), which derives GraphQLType from your [mongoose model](https://github.com/Automattic/mongoose).
+Also derives bunch of internals GraphQL Types.
+Provide all CRUD resolvers, including `graphql connection`.

 Installation
 ============